 Information on the Society’s history can be found in the “History of the Gaelic Society 1871–1971”, written by Mairi A. Macdonald, and the more recent 'Brief History of the Gaelic Society' by Society Librarian D J MacLeod (for this click on History).

-The Society has, since 1926, held an annual Culloden Anniversary Service each April on the Saturday nearest to the actual date of the battle.
-This is held at the Cairn and all those those who wish to remember the fallen at Culloden are welcome to attend the Service, which is conducted in Gaelic.
+The Society has, since 1925, held an annual Culloden Anniversary Service each April on the Saturday nearest to the actual date of the battle.
+This is held at the Cairn and all those who wish to remember the fallen at Culloden are welcome to attend the Service, which is conducted in Gaelic.

 Since it began the Society has been active in supporting Gaelic in many ways, including:

 Campaigning in the 1870s for the Chair of Celtic at the University of Edinburgh — the first such chair in Scotland;

-- Close involvement in the first Gaelic question in the 1881 Census and the Education Act of 1918;
+Close involvement in the campaign for a Gaelic question in the 1881 Census and for a dedicated ‘Gaelic Clause’ in the Education Act of 1918;

 Chief of the Society

-- Mr. Roderick Balfour, TD, MA, Mlitt, LLB, FSA (Scot)
+Mr. Roderick Balfour, TD, MA, Mlitt, LLB, FSA (Scot)